-A literary and art magazine, Point of View, is generally printed each year in the spring.
+Point of View, a literary and art magazine, is generally printed each year in the spring.
 Material for publication is accepted in both the fall and spring semesters.
-Students interested in helping or in submitting materials should contact Dr. Frank Smith, Liberal Arts Division, F348b.
+Students interested in submitting materials or assisting in production should contact Dr. Frank Smith, Liberal Arts Division, F348b.